2026/27 AMCAS Application Guide (With Screenshots)

 • Don’t rely on ChatGPT to write for you.

-That last point about using AI to write is really important.
-One of the few changes between the 2023/24 and 2024/25 AMCAS applications is the addition of the instruction here: “This essay should reflect your personal perspectives and experiences accurately and must be your own work and not the work of another author or the product of artificial intelligence.”
+AAMC’s stance on generative AI usage in essay drafting: “This essay should reflect your personal perspectives and experiences accurately and must be your own work and not the work of another author or the product of artificial intelligence.”

 • Your MCAT & GPA — they are included in another section of your application